CloudCheckr/Developer-Community/Onboarding/ModifyUsers/README.md

 ## How the program works

-Uses the [get_users_v2](https://success.cloudcheckr.com/article/kr5glkrmon-admin-api-reference-guide#get_users_v2) API call to get user data from an environment.
+Uses [get_users_v2](https://success.cloudcheckr.com/article/kr5glkrmon-admin-api-reference-guide#get_users_v2) API call to get user data from the tenant.

-Uses the [edit_user](https://success.cloudcheckr.com/article/kr5glkrmon-admin-api-reference-guide#edit_user) API call to modify users.
+Uses [edit_user](https://success.cloudcheckr.com/article/kr5glkrmon-admin-api-reference-guide#edit_user) API call to modify users as per the criteria and desired result.

 The criteria is set at line 30.